basho/cache_proxy_ee/notes/riak.md

 with Riak with a window of inconsistency that has an upper bound of the configured time-to-live (TTL) value.

-Future support for writes through the Cache Proxy, will include invalidating the Redis Cache is invalidated immediately via PEXPIRE so subsequent reads will be consistent.
+For writes through the Cache Proxy, the Redis Cache is invalidated immediately via PEXPIRE so subsequent reads will be consistent.

 Future support for invalidating Redis cache on writes to Riak will likely emerge as an enterprise feature.